phayes/ecies-ed25519/README.md

 ECIES can be used to encrypt data using a public key such that it can only be decrypted by the holder of the corresponding private key.

-It uses the excellent [ed25519-dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for ECC operations, and provides two different backends for HKDF/AEAD/AES-GCM operations.
+It uses the excellent [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek) library for ECC operations, and provides two different backends for HKDF-SHA256 / AES-GCM operation operations.

 1. The `ring` backend (default) uses [ring](https://github.com/briansmith/ring).
 It uses rock solid primitives based on BoringSSL, but cannot run on all platforms.
 For example it won't work on WASM.